takeshape/penny/README.md

 - Set the value from the **Name** field to the `SENTRY_PROJECT` variable in your `.env.local` or your hosting provider's UI.

+## Multipass

+For Shopify Plus users, this project supports sign in with Google, in addition to the regular Shopify sign in.
+To set it up you need to provide the secret env vars `SHOPIFY_MULTIPASS_SECRET`, `GOOGLE_CLIENT_ID`, `GOOGLE_CLIENT_SECRET`, and set the public env var `NEXT_PUBLIC_SHOPIFY_USE_MULTIPASS='true'`.
+Because we're using [NextAuth.js](https://next-auth.js.com) it's very easy to support almost any identity provider via a simple import in `pages/api/[...nextauth].ts` and following the configuration instructions from Next Auth for that provider.

+### Important!

+Because of how the Google OAuth2 service works, you cannot use wildcard callback urls.
+This precludes the easy use of Google auth in Vercel preview environments, which use dynamic URLs.
+It is recommended you unset `NEXT_PUBLIC_SHOPIFY_USE_MULTIPASS` for preview environments and configure it on a case-by-case basis.

 ### Other environment variables

 1. Copy the `.env.local-example` file to `.env.local` and follow the instructions.